New speed safety cameras make their way to Colorado Springs

 However, the new technology is raising some eyebrows among some neighbors.

 "I like there to be representation.
-I don't like to go through a red light mistakenly, or let's say there's snow or ice and you're trying to do the right thing, but you end up getting penalized because there wasn't a person there to judge in that situation.
-So I do prefer that there be a law enforcement officer on side to go.
-Yeah.
-I understand why you made the decision while abiding citizen, because I would have done the same thing," says Joel Baker.
+I don't like to go through a red light mistakenly, or let's say there's snow or ice, and you're trying to do the right thing, but you end up getting penalized because there wasn't a person there to judge in that situation.
+So I do prefer that there be a law enforcement officer on site to go, yeah, I understand why you made that decision," says Joel Baker.

 Stay up to date with the latest local news, sports, and investigations by downloading the KRDO13 app.
 Click here to download it from the Apple App Store.
 Android users can download it from Google Play here.